wakatime/wakatime-mode/README.md

 2. Enter your [api key](https://wakatime.com/settings#apikey) from https://wakatime.com/settings#apikey, then press `enter`.

-3. Download or clone the [wakatime-cli repository](https://github.com/wakatime/wakatime).
+3. Install [wakatime-cli](https://pypi.python.org/pypi/wakatime) with `pip install wakatime`.

-4. You will see a prompt asking for the path to wakatime-cli.py.
-Enter the path to the [wakatime-cli.py](https://github.com/wakatime/wakatime/blob/256aaf5dc3ffba35ea0b899b248328cccd76de6b/wakatime-cli.py) file, then press `enter`.
+4. Add `(global-wakatime-mode)` to your `init.el` file, then restart Emacs.

-5. Add `(global-wakatime-mode)` to your `init.el` file, then restart Emacs.
+5. You will see a prompt asking for the path to wakatime-cli.
+Run `which wakatime` and enter that path into the emacs prompt, then press `enter`.

 6. Use Emacs with wakatime-mode turned on and your time will be tracked for you automatically.